 The Presidential Youth Employment Intervention (PYEI) seeks to stimulate local economic activity in marginalised communities with growth potential.
 Realising the potential of small, micro and medium enterprises (SMMEs) is crucial to creating more income opportunities, including for young people.
-Developing enabling also opens opportunities for young people to start businesses levels.
+Developing enabling environments for entrepreneurship also opens opportunities for young people to start businesses

+The PYEI aligns action to enable entrepreneurship at community levels.
 Led by the Department of Trade, Industry and Competition (DTIC), concerned departments and agencies have set up a coordination committee to harmonise strategies with the District Development Model.
 The PYEI also links with the efforts of Operation Vulindlela to enable business through improved infrastructure and reduced administrative barriers.